GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - **GitHub Actions workflows**: The game submission pipeline (Google Form → Apps Script → GitHub → PR) still works, but the hydrate step changes since there are no pages to generate.
 The PR would just add the markdown file.
 - **Inline styles/scripts in templates**: Currently ~838 lines of inline CSS and ~1,550 lines of inline JS across includes/layouts.
 These must be extracted into proper component files.
 Don't port them inline.
 - **The `hidden` game/runner pattern** (`_test-game.md`, `_test-runner.md`): In SvelteKit, use environment-based filtering instead of underscore prefixes.
-- **Hardcoded game logic**: `submit-run.js` has Hades-2-specific validation.
-Fix this *before* migrating — make it data-driven so it ports cleanly.
 - **Cookie consent**: Current implementation is a large inline include.
 Consider a lightweight Svelte store-based approach.

 ## Framework-Specific Notes